eriosta/covid-vs-cap/README.md

-# DenseNet121 trained on COVIDx CX3 and Pnemonia CXR using GCP A100 40 GB
+# DenseNet121 trained on COVIDx CX3 and Pnemonia CXR using GCP A100 40 GB GPU

 Go to the Heroku app [HERE](https://covid-vs-cap.herokuapp.com/docs).